open-mmlab/mmagic/configs/controlnet_animation/README.md

 ## Play animation with SAM

-We also provide a demo to play controlnet animation with sam, for details, please see https://github.com/open-mmlab/playground.
+We also provide a demo to play controlnet animation with sam, for details, please see [OpenMMLab PlayGround](https://github.com/open-mmlab/playground/blob/main/mmediting_sam/README.md).

 ## Citation